andreasplesch/x_ite_dom/README.md

 - ProtoInstances currently cannot be modified, added or removed.
 - Most other X3D nodes can be added or removed.
 - Routes cannot be removed.
 It may be possible to add Routes.
+- Manipulation of USE and DEF attributes do not have the desired or any effect.
 - Inline: X3D nodes added to the scene graph via a inline node cannot be accessed since they are not part of the DOM.
 (TODO: EXPORT/IMPORTed nodes are a target).
 - Script: X3D script nodes require a type='application/x-myscript' attribute.
 See tests/x3d_script.xhtml.
 Otherwise they are interpreted by the web browser as dom script nodes;
 - Only the first scene on a web page can be controlled.